 Detention - Detentions are held on an agreed-upon day after school from 2:45pm - 3:30pm or during lunch for Upper School students (6-11).
 If a student does not show up or is late for a detention, they will be issued a second detention, and will still need to re-serve the initial one.
-During detention, students may be asked to complete tasks which relate to their misbehavior, provide restitution to the school for the misconduct, or may be asked to complete their normal homework.
+During detention, students may be asked to complete tasks which relate to their misbehavior, provide restitution to the school for the misconduct, or may be asked to complete work, at the discretion of school staff.
+This should not be seen as a time for students to complete their normal homework.
 After a detention, a student should be promptly picked up by at 3:30.
 If they are not, they will be asked to go to after-care, for which the parent would receive the normal charge.